sbal13/bookshelf-app/README.md

 TO START: json-server --watch db.json

-1. Fetch to "http://localhost:3005/books".
+1. Make a GET request to "http://localhost:3005/books".
 You should get a response that is an array of multiple book objects that look like this:
    {
    "id": 1,
    "title": "The Great Gatsby",